mattrussi/gitlab-com-runbooks/howto/k8s-gitlab.md

       * https://ops.gitlab.net/gitlab-com/gl-infra/k8s-workloads/common/-/settings/ci_cd
     * ENV Vars:
       * `SERVICE_KEY`
+      * This key is gathered from following the prior documentation
+      * This must be added to each repo since group level variables are not a feature of GitLab
 1. Create the application configurations
     * Adjust any necessary configurations or additions by following the README's in each of our application configuration repos.